JiHong88/suneditor/README.md

                         tag: 'code',
                     },
                     {
-                        name: 'Translucent', // Text style name
-                        style: 'opacity: 0.5;', // Style query
-                        tag: 'span', // Style tag name (default: span)
-                        _class: '' // You can control the style of the tags displayed in the menu by putting a class on the button of the menu.
-                    },
-                    {
                         name: 'Shadow',
                         class: '__se__t-shadow', // Class names (Class names must always begin with "__se__")
-                        tag: 'span'
-                    }
-                  ]
-                  ex) [
-                      'Code', // The default value is called by name only and the name is called in the language file.
-                      {
-                          name: 'Emphasis',
-                          style: '-webkit-text-emphasis: filled;',
                         tag: 'span'
                     }
                   ]

 // Image---------------------------------------------------------------------------------------------------------